WilliamsPanLab/ENGAGE-CognitiveControl/README.md

 [STEP2_ENGAGE_CCC_lme_ROI_visualization.m](https://github.com/WilliamsPanLab/ENGAGE-CognitiveControl/blob/1b19afde1c0c010ca0b44e19d64cd492a13905d9/matlab/STEP2_ENGAGE_CCC_lme_ROI_visualization.m)

-  - This Matlab script generated scatter plots for significant regions that survived multiple comparison correct in the above whole-brain analysis.
+  - This Matlab script generated statistics in Table 2 and scatter plots in Fig. 2B, 3B, 4B, and 4D for significant regions that survived multiple comparison correct in the above whole-brain analysis.
   - This script also generated the ANOVA comparison of models using cognitive control circuit as the independent variables and alternative control models using only baseline characteristics in Table S1.

 #### Post-hoc beta estimation for significant LMMs